jmackitty/MechaCar_Statistical_Analysis/README.md

 **Alternative hypothesis: The cost of a MechaCar vehicle has an affect on consumers deciding on a car based on mpg.

-*The statistical test would you use to test the hypothesis is because *The data needed to run the statistical test would be a multiple linear regression.
+*The data needed to run the statistical test would be a multiple linear regression.
 This could be used to determine the factors that have the highest correlation between MechaCar pricing and a competitors pricing with the same mpg measurement.
 We can see what the data shows and then we would be able to predict future buying trends based on this data.